Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Introduction

+\textbf{Connection to Free-order Prophet Inequalities.} Our improved bounds for the SPP mechanism in the single-unit, multi-unit, and partition matroid settings directly imply an identical improvement in the free-order prophet inequality problem in the corresponding settings due to the recent equivalence established by~\cite{correa2017back}.
+More details on this connection are presented in the Related Work section (Section~\ref{sec:related}).

-\paragraph{Organization:} While the closely related work has already been discussed, broader related work is discussed in Appendix~\ref{sec:related}.
-Section~\ref{sec:model} formally introduces the model, Section~\ref{sec:single-unit} discusses the single-unit case, Section~\ref{sec:multi-unit} the $\hu$-units case, Section~\ref{sec:extend} uses the $\hu$-units result to derive results for position auction and partition matroid environments, and also discusses the general matroid setting briefly.
-Several proofs are relegated to the appendix.
-The proof of improved approximation for ESPs (strictly improved comapred to SPMs) is presented in Appendix~\ref{sec:esp}.
+\paragraph{Organization:} We discuss related work in Section~\ref{sec:related}.
+Section~\ref{sec:model} formally introduces the model.
+Section~\ref{sec:single-unit} discusses the single-unit case, and Section~\ref{sec:multi-unit} presents our bounds for the $\hu$-unit setting.
+Section~\ref{sec:extend} uses the $\hu$-unit result to derive results for the position auction and partition matroid environments and it also briefly discusses the general matroid setting.
+Our improved approximation factors for ESP auctions are presented in Section~\ref{sec:eager}.